Three Ways To Care For Senior Dogs

-Everyone knows how much attention puppies require, but our elderly dogs need just as much love.
+Everyone knows how much attention puppies need, but our elderly dogs need just as much love.

 It’s hard to see any member of your family get older.
 Just like humans, dogs go through major changes as they age.
 Elderly dogs often suffer from energy and appetite loss, so it's important for pet owners to respond to these changes so that our dogs can live long and happy lives until the end.